 Our humble rice junk dinner (just like Mom used to make!) was super delicious after a long day of paddling under the clouds.
 Our site was soggy after the storm that had hit the night before, so our feeble attempts at a fire were dampened but I amused myself by hanging our food with the PCT method.
 This was my first time hanging a bag on my own and its the only way I’ll do it from now on!

 The next morning started with Instant potatoes, dried kale, bacon and onion rehydrated in a bag.
 And coffee of course!

 Day 2 turned out to be 16 miles and we were thankful for William OBrien State parks fresh water and toilets.
 It was a nice place to get out and not deal with filtering river water.
 Just bring a few Nalgenes and hop from park to park.

 My favorite view was when we crossed under the Railroad Bridges.
 They were enormous and we felt so tiny beneath them.

 Next time, we’ll skip the plan to go to Hudson and get out just North of Stillwater.
 The motorized boats proved to be a bit challenging to navigate the closer we got to town.
 But these floating porta potties the NPS put up everywhere at yacht height were fascinating!

 The nasty headwind and giant boats buzzing past us were enough for us to call the trip in Stillwater and go to plan B. CALL MOM.
 After a game of motorboat ‘frogger’.
 We paddled right up to the sidewalk at the main park in downtown Stillwater and hauled the boats and all of our gear up while the good people of Stillwater looked on.
 Mom to the rescue!
-She picked up her two grown daughters and patiently listened to all of our stories from the weekend.
-Drove us back to our cars and made us feel like we’d accomplished something we’d never forget.
+She picked up her two grown daughters and patiently listened to all of our stories from the weekend on the car ride back.
+We congratulated ourselves and felt like we accomplished something we’d never forget.